CrowdStrike/falcon-operator/docs/resources/container/README.md

 | installNamespace                          | (optional) Override the default namespace of falcon-system                                                                                                                                                                 |
 | image                                     | (optional) Leverage a Falcon Container Sensor image that is not managed by the operator; typically used with custom repositories; overrides all registry settings; might require injector.imagePullSecretName to be set |
 | version                                   | (optional) Enforce particular Falcon Container version to be installed (example: "6.31", "6.31.0", "6.31.0-1409")                                                                                                       |
+| nodeAffinity                              | (optional) See https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/ for examples on configuring nodeAffinity.
+Only amd64 is supported at this time.
 | registry.type                             | Registry to mirror Falcon Container (allowed values: acr, ecr, crowdstrike, gcr, openshift)                                              |
 | registry.tls.insecure_skip_verify         | (optional) Skip TLS check when pushing Falcon Container to target registry (only for demoing purposes on self-signed openshift clusters) |
 | registry.tls.caCertificate                | (optional) A string containing an optionally base64-encoded Certificate Authority Chain for self-signed TLS Registry Certificates